 - 6.1 Where the risk assessment shows that there is a reasonably foreseeable risk, steps should be taken to mitigate this risk wherever possible.
-When all the risks cannot be totally avoided there must be a written scheme for controlling the risk. - 6.2 The Responsible Person is to arrange for and implement remedial works and, including via Competent Persons, oversee the implementation and monitoring of the control measures in strict compliance with maintenance programmes and timescales stipulated in the written scheme. - 6.3 Items to be included in the written scheme are shown at Appendix 2.
+When all the risks cannot be totally avoided there must be a written scheme for controlling the risk. - 6.2 Each 'Responsible Person', is to arrange for and implement remedial works and via 'Competent' Persons' oversee the implementation and monitoring of the control measures in strict compliance with maintenance programmes and timescales stipulated in the written scheme. - 6.3 Items to be included in the written scheme are shown at Appendix 2.